vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 Read [Adyen's document about the Klarna](https://docs.adyen.com/payment-methods/klarna#supported-countries) to check which Klarna payment methods are available for individual countries.

 :::warning Email Address
-Klarna requires shopper's email address to work correctly.
+Klarna requires the shopper's email address to work correctly.
 It will be read from `cart.customerEmail` with fallback to the `cart.customer.email` field.
 Make sure to put it in one of these.
 :::

 :::warning Phone number
-If your users can provide a phone number then make sure it is with **area code**.
+If your users can provide a phone number, make sure it includes the **area code**.
 Otherwise, Klarna will throw an error because of an improper phone number format.
 :::

 ## Afterpay configuration